MakeSchool-Tutorials/web-7-react-redux-tetris-app/P07-Arranging-the-Page/content.md

 grid.
 CSS grid can also be used to arrange the larger UI element on the page as a whole.

-CSS Grid is a very powerful layout tool that can arrange items in rows and columns it can also declare items that fill multiple rows and columns.
-This is easily accomplished using a simple decalrative approach.
+CSS Grid gives you control to arrange elements on a two dimensional grid.
+Elements can occupy multiple rows and/or columns.
+All of this is easily accomplished using a simple decalrative approach.

 ## Defining a grid

 A grid is a two dimension structure of columns and rows.
-Columns run vertically and rows run horizontally.
+Columns span vertically and rows span horizontally.
 In CSS we define the number of rows and columns, and the width of each column and the height of each row.

+The size of a column or row can be defined in any unit supported by CSS: `%`, `px`, `em`, `pt`, `mm`, `in`, cm etc.
+Columns and rows can also also be specified as a fraction of the available space with special unit: `fr`.

-The CSS grid module provides lots of options for this.
+The CSS grid module provides many options to define a grid.
 This discussion will focus on Grid Areas.
 Grid Areas are named collections of cells on the grid.

 ## Defining a grid for the game

 For the Tetris game the grid might have three columns and three rows.
+This is main game layout that includes the Header, NextBlock, GridBoard, ScoreBoard, Buttons components.

+The Header will span all of the columns along the top.

+The NextBlock, GridBoard, and ScoreBoard will be side by side each taking a column.

+The Buttons will sit in the center column below the GridBoard.

 The size of the columns can be based on the size of the game tiles (20px).